-Breast reconstruction using your own body's tissue from your abdomen with a DIEP flap has the advantages of forming a natural appearing and feeling breast that will last forever.
+Breast reconstruction using your own skin and fat from your abdomen with a DIEP flap has the advantages of forming a natural appearing and feeling breast that will last forever.
 The abdominal tissue is removed with its blood vessels and transplanted to the chest vessels to assume a new role as living tissue under the breast skin.
-Dr. Haddock promotes the healing of the new breast with close observation for approximately 24 to 48 hours.
+Dr. Haddock promotes the healing of the new breast with close observation for approximately 24 hours.
 The flap is monitored with a Doppler ultrasound, which detects a pulse and blood flow within the tissue.
-Most patients will be hospitalized for two nights but this varies for the individual patient.
-While many view this operation as complex, Dr. Haddock has worked hard to develop a number modifications to streamline the procedure and make the recovery period easier on his patients.
+Most patients will be hospitalized for one night.
+Dr. Haddock uses an ERAS (Enhanced Recovery After Surgery) approach, which greatly improves the patient experience and postoperative pain.
+While this operation as technically complex, Dr. Haddock has an extensive experience and is constantly striving to streamline the procedure and make the recovery period easier on his patients.